 In the last four weeks there has been 1,246 duties on preplanned rail replacement, all recruited under PSVAR compliance.

 In an emergency, this was 205 duties, 6 were non PSVAR compliant.
-These vehicles ae mainly midi coaches.
+These vehicles are mainly midi coaches.
 Due to their size, they can fit into the smaller stations where either we require minibuses or where compliant coaches are un available.

 The attached figures show that there are a substantial number of vehicles used on rail replacement, as a result, when there are a high number of preplanned in operation, this makes recruiting emergency vehicles more difficult.